40 Participants Needed

 The trial does not specify if you need to stop taking your current medications.
 However, it does exclude those who have received certain treatments like knee injections or physical therapy recently.

-How is the Positive Minds, Strong Joints treatment different from other treatments for knee osteoarthritis?
+What evidence suggests that the Positive Minds, Strong Joints intervention could be effective for knee osteoarthritis?

 This trial is for Black adults over 50 with knee osteoarthritis, living in specific Boston neighborhoods, and receiving care at BMC or a CHC.
 Participants must have moderate to severe knee pain, a BMI ≤ 40 kg/m2, and show signs of depression or anxiety.
 They need to be available for the study duration and intervention sessions, and speak English well enough to understand the procedures.